dibyendumajumdar/programming/paxos.md

    > This enables processes to reject `prepare` messages from older proposers.
 It might be beneficial to reject rather than
      ignore such a request so that the `proposer` gets to know it is out of date, but this is not required by Paxos.

-2. Otherwise, reply with a promise to never accept any proposal less than `n`.
-And include the last accepted proposal number and its value, if this process has ever accepted a value.
+2. Otherwise, reply with a promise to never accept any proposal less than `n`, and include the last accepted proposal number and its value, if this process has ever accepted a value.
+The process must record the proposal number `n` in durable storage before responding.

-   > It follows that this must be a proposal less than `n`.
-Note that an `acceptor` is free to respond to a new `proposer`
+   > Note that an `acceptor` is free to respond to a new `proposer` with higher `n`.
-     with higher `n`.)

 ### Phase 2 - select a value